ymijsters/My_Data_Practical/README.md

-**[Compare statistically]**

-Especially in the 20th century the line seems to be less steep, but starts at a much higher number of characters.
+It is clear that especially in the 20th century the line seems to be less steep, but starts at a much higher number of characters.
 So alongside the trend of less dialogue in the 20th century, the number of characters seems to have somewhat increased.
+The results steepness of the line for Russian and 19th century literature might also be explained by the presence of "War and Peace", a book with an incredible 55 characters across its more than 500.000 words.
+On a dataset of up to 20 values, such an entry has a significant effect.

 ### Basic Statistics 4: Character Interactions
 Characters, however, are not only present in the story, they usually also interact.
 Therefore, the next stat assessed is the number of character interactions.